Millers Ferry, Alabama

 Millers Ferry is an unincorporated community in Wilcox County, Alabama, United States.
 The Millers Ferry Lock and Dam is located near the community on the Alabama River.

+History

+Miller's Ferry Normal and Industrial School was founded in 1884 in Millers Ferry and served as a private boarding school for African American students.

 2007 tornado

 On March 1, 2007, Millers Ferry was struck by a violent EF4 tornado.
 One person was killed, two others were injured, and over 70 houses were damaged or destroyed.
 The tornado caused well over $2 million in damage.